EVERSE-ResearchSoftware/RSQKit/pages/research_software/three_tier_view.md

 However, the trend toward publishing code alongside academic papers has been growing.
 More researchers are realising that sharing their analysis code alongside their results is essential for transparency, reproducibility, and collaboration.
-When shared and collaboratively developed, analysis scripts can evolve from small, specific solutions into more comprehensive prototype or full-fledged software infrastructure tools that benefit many people in the research or software development community.
+When shared and collaboratively developed, analysis scripts developed for specific solutions can start on the journey towards becoming more comprehensive prototype or full-fledged software infrastructure tools that benefit many people in the research or software development community.

 For some examples of analysis code, see: